garmin/whisk/README.md

 although it's been discussed.
 This would eliminate the need for publishing the per-product `WHISK_DEPLOY_DIR` variables, because one could simply query what `DEPLOY_DIR` is set to in the source multiconfig*

-[Product Layer Masking]: #product-layer-masking
-## Product Layer Masking

-Product layer masking requires Yocto 3.2 (gatesgarth) or later, as this is the first version to support separate [BBMASK][] per multiconfig.

 [Layer Fetching]: #layer-fetching
 ## Layer Fetching